edinburgh-napier/set09121/lectures/lecture6.md

 # Core Object-orientation Concepts

 - As stated, C++ has object-orientated features.
 There are effectively four features that define a language has having object-orientation.

+- These are the key elements of working in an object-oriented style.
+They should underpin your practice in object-oriented software development. <!-- .element: class="fragment" -->

+---

+# Core Object-orientation Concepts

- - **Encapsulation**: the ability for objects to contain and own resources.
+- **Encapsulation**: the ability for objects to contain and own resources. <!-- .element: class="fragment" -->
- - **Inheritance**: the ability to base behaviour and values on another class specification.
+- **Inheritance**: the ability to base behaviour and values on another class specification. <!-- .element: class="fragment" -->
 - **Polymorphism**: the ability for a specific object to act like different types.
-(Common Interfaces)
+(Common Interfaces) <!-- .element: class="fragment" -->
- - **Overloading**: the ability to overwrite inherited behaviour to specialised local behaviour.
+- **Overloading**: the ability to overwrite inherited behaviour to specialised local behaviour. <!-- .element: class="fragment" -->

-These are the key elements of working in an object-oriented style.
-They should underpin your practice in object-oriented software development.
+---

+# Think Back to the Labs

+- Have you already done some of these? <!-- .element: class="fragment" -->
+- Remember the Space Invaders example? <!-- .element: class="fragment" -->
+- Where have you used these already? <!-- .element: class="fragment" -->

 ---